tuosuniversity/Vellum/Output/Articles/ES/1_El Poder de la Percepción/beyond-matter-a-quantum-lens-on-consciousness-and-the-mind.md

 ---
 title: Beyond Matter - A Quantum Lens on Consciousness and the Mind
 post_excerpt: Explore the revolutionary Quantum Mindfulness framework, which applies principles from quantum physics to understand and actively shape our subjective reality.
 Discover how consciousness is not merely a product of the brain, but an active participant in creating our experience, moving beyond traditional mind-body debates.
-taxonomy:
+taxonomy: null
 category:
 - Core Concepts
 - Framework Principles
 - Perception
 post_tag:
 - Quantum Mindfulness
 - consciousness
 - psychodynamic dimensions
 - perceptual freedom
 - mind-body connection
 - wave function collapse
 - active mastery
 ---
 ### Beyond Matter: A Quantum Lens on Consciousness and the Mind